Accelerator and Brake: Dynamic Persuasion with Dead Ends: Conclusion

 \section{Conclusion}

-This paper studies optimal dynamic persuasion in a principal-agent model of strategic experimentation.
-We introduce a key departure from standard settings: a principal with a single-peaked preference over the agent's stopping time.
-Our central finding is that the optimal policy is surprisingly parsimonious.
-It involves at most two disclosures: an ``accelerator'' that uses perfect bad news to encourage continuation, and a ``brake'' that uses perfect good news to induce stopping.
-We also show this structure can change: when the agent is sufficiently impatient, gradual disclosure can become optimal in an interval.
+This paper studies optimal dynamic persuasion in a principal–agent model of strategic experimentation.
+We depart from the standard framework by allowing the principal to have single-peaked preferences over the agent’s stopping time.
+Our characterization of the optimal policy is remarkably parsimonious, which involves at most two one-shot disclosures: an \emph{accelerator}that relies on perfect bad news to sustain continuation, and a \emph{brake} that relies on perfect good news to induce termination.
+However, when allowing for heterogeneous time preferences, the optimal policy requires disclosing bad news \emph{gradually} over an interval of time for a sufficiently impatient agent.

-Our results offer some non-trivial implications for the practical design of information disclosure policies.
-The ``at most twice'' structure, coupled with the intuitive ``accelerator and brake'' mechanism, provides a clear and applicable framework for real-life persuaders.
-This simplicity is particularly valuable given the inherent complexity of aligning incentives when the principal has a non-monotonic preference over the agent's stopping times.

-A crucial theoretical contribution of this paper lies in addressing the ``one-shot versus gradual disclosure'' debate.
-Our Lemma \ref{lemma.simplified}, and its generalization in Lemma \ref{thelemma}, provide a robust framework for determining the nature of disclosure by comparing the Arrow-Pratt coefficients of risk aversion derived from the principal's and agent's (conditional) payoff functions.
-Crucially, because these coefficients are defined point-by-point, our approach does not require global comparability of risk attitudes.
-This allows us to characterize the optimal disclosure policy interval by interval, identifying precisely when gradual disclosure emerges due to differing local risk preferences concerning the timing of project termination.
+Our analysis reveals that the principal's choice between gradual and one-shot disclosure is determined by the trade-off between the \emph{mean} and \emph{riskiness} of the agent's stopping time.
+Crucially, we identify that the \emph{Arrow-Pratt coefficient of absolute risk aversion}, which depicts the curvature of the two players' payoff functions, serves as a sufficient statistic for resolving this trade-off and determining the optimal policy structure.
+Furthermore, because these coefficients are defined point-wise, we can provide an interval-wise characterization of the optimal policy, identifying exactly when the principal switches between gradual and one-shot disclosure in response to the local variations of the two parties' risk attitudes.
+This flexibility is particularly relevant in some practical dynamic persuasion environments, where neither convexity nor concavity can be guaranteed in advance.